freezin-fire/JusticiaDB/README.md

-# Police Database System
+# JusticiaDB

 ## Overview

-The Police Database System is a Java-based application developed by https://github.com/adityarajshekhawat (Aditya Raj Shekhawat) and http://gitHub.com/freezin-fire (Garvit Sharma).
+JusticiaDB is a Java-based application developed by https://github.com/adityarajshekhawat (Aditya Raj Shekhawat) and http://gitHub.com/freezin-fire (Garvit Sharma).
 This project is designed to manage and store information about criminals and police personnel in a MySQL database.
 It allows users to access, store, and retrieve data related to criminals and police officers efficiently.

 ## Features